Long-time behavior of the Stokes-transport system in a channel: Long time stability of stratified profiles : proof of

 where $C>0$ is universal.
-By choosing $B$ small and $C_0$ large enough, we have $\underline{B} < B$ and inequalities \eqref{eq:recall} are strictly satisfied for any $t\in[0,T^*)$.
+By choosing $C_0$ large enough and $B$ small enough, we have $\underline{B} < B$ and inequalities \eqref{eq:recall} are strictly satisfied for any $t\in[0,T^*)$.
 Therefore $T^*$ must be $+\infty$, otherwise the continuity of $t\mapsto \|\theta(t)\|_{H^6}$ would imply the existence of a larger validity time interval for \eqref{eq:recall}.
-In the end, these bounds are valid for all time, and setting $\eps_0 = B/C_0$ closes demonstration of \cref{prop:stab-precise} .
+In the end, these bounds are valid for all times, and setting $\eps_0 := B/C_0$ closes the demonstration of \cref{prop:stab-precise}.